0xCyberRizi/DSUagrizi/csc842_cycle4_README.md

 # CerealSpiller Keylogger
 CerealSpiller is a simple keylogger script written in Python.
 It captures keystrokes entered by the user and stores them in a file.
 The script also provides basic encryption functionality to encrypt the captured keystrokes.
+It also include a decrypter script.
+Purpose of encryption of text to reduce changes of being discovered through deep packet technology.
+Generic file naming convention intentionally  created for ease of instruction and not for obfucation.

 ## Features
 - **Keystroke Logging**: The script captures keystrokes, including normal characters, special keys (e.g., Space, Enter, Backspace), and Ctrl + C, and logs them to a file.